Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 If you don’t experience nausea after drinking your protein powder away from your workout, but you do experience nausea when taking your protein powder after the workout, then it’s probably the way you’re drinking it (e.g. drinking it too close to your workout, drinking it too quickly) and not the actual protein powder.

-Note: If you get diarrhea as a side effect, go to my other article on Protein Shakes & Diarrea as there are some specific causes and fixes that go above and beyond simply feeling nauseous.
+- Note: If you get diarrhea as a side effect, go to my other article on Protein Shakes & Diarrhea as there are some specific causes and fixes that go above and beyond simply feeling nauseous.

 7 Reasons Whey Protein Shakes Can Make You Nauseous